 Connect within your network — and outside of it

-At some point this will all be over, and it will be crucial for us to take a long look at the types of policies that can protect workers of all kinds — like paid sick leave, disability insurance, and programs that increase financial literacy.
+At some point this will all be over and we'll be back at our coworking spaces, and it will be crucial for us to take a long look at the types of policies that can protect workers of all kinds — like paid sick leave, disability insurance, and programs that increase financial literacy.

 “Going forward, we need to have a bigger conversation about how to support the independent workforce,” Espinal says.

 The Coronavirus crisis has revealed just how interconnected we all are, whether we’re full-time employees, small business owners, or gig workers.
 And we’ll only get through this mess if we do so together.